 This holiday season, we're taking inspiration from nature with these on-trend rustic tree ornaments.
 With their earthy palettes and unrefined charm, we guarantee these decorations will add warmth and sweet appeal to your Christmas tree.
 For this easy-to-make project, we opted to use dried orange slices, cinnamon sticks, pine cones, and branches.
-Who knew that raiding your pantry could be so rewarding?
+Who knew that raiding your pantry or backyard could be so rewarding?

 Things You'll Need

 Using scissors, cut a small hole approximately 1/2 inch from the top of each orange segment.
 Thread a piece of jute twine through the hold and then tie the ends together to hang.